NuRoute-ai/dify-nuroute/README.md

 ## Usage

-Once added, select **NuRoute** as the model for any LLM node in a chatflow, workflow, or agent — it works exactly like any other model provider in Dify.
+Once added, select **NuRoute** as the model for any LLM node in a chatflow, workflow, or agent.
+It works exactly like any other model provider in Dify.
 For example, pick the `auto` model on a chatflow's LLM node to let NuRoute route each message to whichever model fits best, without committing to one model ID for the whole flow.

 ## What this doesn't do

-This is a model provider only — it sends chat completions through NuRoute, nothing else.
+This is a model provider only, it sends chat completions through NuRoute and nothing else.
 Projects, routing configuration, policies, budgets, and API keys are all still managed from the NuRoute dashboard.